Facts about the Northern Pygmy Owl HABITAT:

 Northern Pygmy Owls are native to Canada, the United States, Mexico, Guatemala, and Honduras.
 They are found in a wide variety of forest types, including open oak groves, sycamores in canyons, pike-oak woodlands and coniferous forests in the far north and high mountains.
 Generally they are found in partly open habitats rather than solid unbroken forests.

-HUNTING & DIET:Northern Pygmy Owls are crepuscular, meaning they hunt most actively near dawn and dusk.
+HUNTING & DIET:Northern Pygmy Owls are diurnal, meaning they hunt during the day.
 Their diet varies greatly with location and season and can include rodents, birds, insects, and lizards.
 Rodents, such as voles and mice, and songbirds, such as waxwings and chickadees, are often major prey.
 However during warm weather these owls eat many large insects such as grasshoppers, crickets, cicadas, and beetles.
 In southern parts of their range Northern Pygmy Owls may catch more lizards.
 When they find extra food, they often cache their prey in tree cavities or by hanging it on thorns, as shrikes are famous for doing.
 Because songbirds can make up to ⅓ of their diet, it is common to find small birds (such as hummingbirds, wrens, warblers, jays, and blackbirds) mobbing these owls.
 By following a noisy commotion of songbirds focused on one location you may be able to spot these otherwise elusive owls in the wild.
 Unlike other raptors, owls have no crop for food storage.
 They often swallow their food whole or in large chunks, and it goes directly to their stomach.
 In the stomach, a pellet (or cast) is formed from the fur, bones, and other indigestible material.
 The pellet is then regurgitated 10+ hours later.
 Because owls do not have a high enough stomach acidity to digest bones, larger owl pellets can easily be dissected to find the skeletons of their most recent prey.

 FACIAL DISCS AND HEARING:

-Northern Pygmy Owls are unique amongst owls in the fact that they don’t have proper facial discs and their ears are not asymmetrically placed.
+Northern Pygmy Owls are unique among owls in the fact that they don’t have proper facial discs and their ears are not asymmetrically placed.
 In other owls, the facial disc, which consists of stiff feathers around the beak and eye, direct sound back towards their ears which are asymmetrically placed (one up and forward and the other back and down, although which side is which varies with species).
 Other owls use these adaptations to triangulate the source of the sound of their prey.
 Some owls rely more on sound than others for hunting which can generally be told by the size ratio of their eyes to their facial disc.
 In the Northern Pygmy Owl for example, their large eyes and virtually absent facial disc tell you that they hunt more by sight than by sound.
 On the other hand, owls with smaller eyes and larger, more defined facial discs, like Barn Owls and Great Grey Owls, rely more heavily on hearing.

 MATING & NESTS: